AdvancedCustomFields/docs/guides/blocks.md

 ^^^

 ### Do I need to write any JavaScript?
 No. The ACF blocks framework is 100% PHP.
-If your bock requires some JS for added functionality (a carousel slider for example), you can add this also.
+If your block requires some JS for added functionality (a carousel slider for example), you can add this also.
 ^^^

 ### Where is block data saved?